keu/docs/software_versioned_docs/version-0.29/runtime-release-notes.md

 If you run the Astro CLI on a Mac computer that uses an ARM-based [Apple M1 Silicon chip](https://www.apple.com/newsroom/2020/11/apple-unleashes-m1/), you will see a significant performance improvement when running Airflow locally.
 For example, the time it takes to run `astro dev start` on average has decreased from over 5 minutes to less than 2 minutes.

-For more information on developing locally with the Astro CLI, see [Develop a Project](develop-project.md)
+For more information on developing locally with the Astro CLI, see [Customize your image](customize-image.md)

 ### Airflow 2.4.3